 After her parole ended, Good moved to Hanford, California, near Corcoran State Prison, to be closer to Manson, although she was not allowed to visit him.
 In 1996, Good and George Stimson, Good’s partner, launched a website dedicated to Charles Manson with the tagline “A Real Source for Manson Thought”.
 The website was taken offline in 2001.

 Ivan and Joel Pugh

 “Joel Dean Pugh; London, England; December 1, 1969 – Joel Pugh was found in a London hotel with his throat and wrists slashed.
 Pugh is usually described as the husband of Sandra Good.
 In fact they were never married.
 Although Pugh is also described as a “former Manson Family member” in Helter Skelter, he never met Manson or any of the other so-called Family members.
 After Joel Pugh’s death his parents journeyed to London to satisfy themselves with the official verdict of suicide.
 After checking all the medical records (Pugh’s father was a doctor at the Mayo Clinic in Rochester, Minnesota) and the files at Scotland Yard they were satisfied that the death was, indeed, a suicide”.

-Today Sandra Good lives a quiet life in California.
+Today Sandra Good lives in California.